manmohanakash/ShareHouse/README.md

 Java 7, Maven, Eclipse IDE (Mars+), Android Studio, Git, Tortoise Git (Optional), MySQL

-Deployment

-    Step 1 - Maven Build of the Server

-Navigate to src/Server/MavAdvise and run the following in the command line

-	mvn clean install

-This will generate the WAR file in the src/Server/MavAdvise/target folder, which can be deployed in Tomcat server

-    Step 2 - Run the Android App

 Built With

     Android SDK - Android SDK